jackyzha0/quartz/content/notes/342-assignment-01.md

 - Independent Variables: Level of detail (Number of SIFT features detected)
 - Dependent Variable: reprojection error of image mosaics

-Collect a number of highly detailed images and a number of less detailed images.
-Highly detailed images with have a lot of information such as trees, text, buildings, landscapes etc. Less detailed images with be sparse, these could be bare buildings, walls, images with large blocks of color.
+Collect a number of highly detailed pairs of images and the same number pairs of less detailed images.
+Highly detailed images will have a lot of information such as trees, text, buildings, landscapes etc. Less detailed images with be sparse, these could be bare buildings, walls, images with large blocks of color, etc.

-Detailed Images will result in a large number of features, and the opposite should be true for less detailed images.
-This could affect the accuracy of image mosaics.
+Detailed Images will result in a large number of features which are tightly grouped.
+This could significantly affect the accuracy of FLANN based matching

 To conduct the experiment I will measure the reprojection error of image mosiacs created using FLANN and Brute force matching

+1. Select a set of highly detailed image pairs, and a set of sparsly detailed image pairs
+2. For each image pair, detect SIFT features and perform both FLANN and Brute force matching
+3. Calculate the reprojection error of features matched using both methods for each image pair
+4. For each method, plot the accuracy as a function of the number of features/level of detail

-_control for other factors: lighting, camera settings (exposure, iso, etc), resolution,_
+_control for other factors: lighting, camera settings (exposure, iso, etc), resolution?__

+**hypothesis super wordy
+what is your error metric
+how will you decide statistically  if your hypothesis is true or not**